Push in the back: History

 South Australian leagues began agitating for the change to what was considered by far the most dangerous aspect of the game.
 Deliberate pushing in the back by unspirited clubs was seen as a blight on the game by South Australians.
 As such, representative matches in South Australia frequently rejected the Victorian rule allowing pushing.

-Between 1885 and 1887 high marking was becoming popular in Victoria and clubs began requesting more protection for players jumping for the ball.
+It wasn't until the early 1880s that the Victorian media began labelling pushing in marking contests as an unfair practice.
+Between 1885 and 1887 high marking was becoming popular in Victoria.
+Following a conference with intercolonial delegates in 1885 the first restrictions on pushing were introduced by the Victorian Football Association "only when the player is running within five or six yards of the ball", a rule used for some time by and pushed for by Geelong.
+Delegates from other colonies and umpires were not satisfied and the following year in 1886 successfully pushed that Rule 16 ban the practice of pushing altogether for intercolonial matches however the VFA and Tasmanian leagues, the last in the country to allow it continued to follow the 1885 rules.
+In 1886 two Tasmanian football deaths were directly attributed to the practice so the colony adopted the new rule and its intercolonial delegates pleaded for the Victorians to follow suit.

-At a meeting of the Australasian Football Council in 1890 a motion was passed banning pushing in the back in a marking contest.
+At a meeting of the Australasian Football Council in 1890 a motion was passed banning pushing in the back in a marking contest which was agreed to by its member leagues including Victoria.

-After decades of controversy a rule against pushing for both marking and "running with the ball" was finally adopted in 1897 by the Victorian Football League.
-The introduction of an incidental contact rule (i.e. jumping on an opponent's back in an effort to mark the ball in the air is not considered a push) in 1904 helped usher in an era of spectacular marking which further increased the code's appeal.
+After decades of controversy a rule against pushing for both marking and "running with the ball" was finally adopted in 1897 by the newly formed Victorian Football League.

+In the 1900s, an incidental contact rule (i.e. jumping on an opponent's back in an effort to mark the ball in the air is not considered a push) was introduced first by the VFL in 1904 which reached widespread adoption by the Australasian Football Council in 1907.
+Allowing incidental contact ushered in an era of spectacular marking which further increased the code's appeal.

-Famous Push in the Back incidents
+Controversial Push in the Back incidents

+The following push in the back incidents caused significant controversy: